Best Solar Companies of 2026

 What to know about panels and other solar equipment

 • Solar batteries store that sunny day for a rainy one.
-If you want to store the energy produced by your solar panels for use later, you need to install solar batteries.
+If you want to store the energy produced by your solar panels for use later, you need to install solar batteries and a charge controller.
 This is especially useful if you live in an area with frequent power outages or if you want to use solar energy when the sun is not shining.
-If you get a battery, you'll also need a charge controller.

 • Mounting and tracking systems maximize sun exposure.
 This attaches the solar panels to your roof or another location on your property.
 The mounting system needs to be sturdy and weather-resistant.